NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 Descriptions of the fields are taken from the IWEC manual - as descriptive of what should be contained in the data fields.

-#### Field:� Year
+#### Field: Year

 This is the Year of the data.
 Not really used in EnergyPlus.
 Used in the Weather Converter program for display in audit file.

-#### Field:� Month
+#### Field: Month

 This is the month (1-12) for the data.
 Cannot be missing.

-#### Field:� Day
+#### Field: Day

 This is the day (dependent on month) for the data.
 Cannot be missing.

-#### Field:� Hour
+#### Field: Hour

 This is the hour of the data.
 (1 - 24).
 Hour 1 is 00:01 to 01:00.
 Cannot be missing.

-#### Field:� Minute
+#### Field: Minute

 This is the minute field.
 (1..60)

-#### Field:� Data Source and Uncertainty Flags
+#### Field: Data Source and Uncertainty Flags

 The data source and uncertainty flags from various formats (usually shown with each field) are consolidated in the E/E+ EPW format.
 More is shown about Data Source and Uncertainty in Data Sources/Uncertainty section later in this document.

-#### Field:� Dry Bulb Temperature
+#### Field: Dry Bulb Temperature

 This is the dry bulb temperature in C at the time indicated.
 Note that this is a full numeric field (i.e. 23.6) and not an integer representation with tenths.
-Valid values range from -70 �C to 70 �C. Missing value for this field is 99.9.
+Valid values range from -70&deg;C to 70&deg;C. Missing value for this field is 99.9.

-#### Field:� Dew Point Temperature
+#### Field: Dew Point Temperature

 This is the dew point temperature in C at the time indicated.
 Note that this is a full numeric field (i.e. 23.6) and not an integer representation with tenths.
-Valid values range from -70 �C to 70 �C. �Missing value for this field is 99.9.
+Valid values range from -70&deg;C to 70&deg;C. Missing value for this field is 99.9.

-#### Field:� Relative Humidity
+#### Field: Relative Humidity

 This is the Relative Humidity in percent at the time indicated.
-Valid values range from 0% to 110%.�Missing value for this field is 999.
+Valid values range from 0% to 110%.
+Missing value for this field is 999.

-#### Field:� Atmospheric Station Pressure
+#### Field: Atmospheric Station Pressure

 This is the station pressure in Pa at the time indicated.
 Valid values range from 31,000 to 120,000.
 (These values were chosen from the standard barometric pressure for all elevations of the World).
 Missing value for this field is 999999.

-#### Field:� Extraterrestrial Horizontal Radiation
+#### Field: Extraterrestrial Horizontal Radiation

 This is the Extraterrestrial Horizontal Radiation in Wh/m2.
 It is not currently used in EnergyPlus calculations.
 It should have a minimum value of 0; missing value for this field is 9999.

-#### Field:� Extraterrestrial Direct Normal Radiation
+#### Field: Extraterrestrial Direct Normal Radiation

 This is the Extraterrestrial Direct Normal Radiation in Wh/m2.
 (Amount of solar radiation in Wh/m2 received on a surface normal to the rays of the sun at the top of the atmosphere during the number of minutes preceding the time indicated).
 It is not currently used in EnergyPlus calculations.
 It should have a minimum value of 0; missing value for this field is 9999.

-#### Field:� Horizontal Infrared Radiation Intensity
+#### Field: Horizontal Infrared Radiation Intensity

 This is the Horizontal Infrared Radiation Intensity in Wh/m2.
 If it is missing, it is calculated from the Opaque Sky Cover field as shown in the following explanation.
 It should have a minimum value of 0; missing value for this field is 9999.